 There are various levels of judiciary in India - different types of courts, each with varying powers depending on the tier and jurisdiction bestowed upon them.
 They form a strict hierarchy of importance, in line with the order of the courts in which they sit, with the Supreme Court of India at the top, followed by High Courts of respective states with district judges sitting in District Courts and Magistrates of Second Class and Civil Judge (Junior Division) at the bottom.
 Courts hear criminal and civil cases, including disputes between individuals and the government.
-The Indian judiciary is independent of the executive and legislative branches of government as per the constitution.
+The Indian judiciary is independent of the executive and legislative branches of government according to the Constitution.

-The hierarchy of the Indian Judicial System is as shown below:
+The hierarchy of the Indian Judicial System is as shown below :

-9.3 The Expansion of Judicial Process in India
+10.3 The expansion of Judicial process in India